SuboptimalEng/slime-sim-webgpu/README.md

 This repository contains the code for my physarum slime mold simulation.
 I made it to learn more about WebGPU and compute shaders.
-It's essentially a recreation of Sebastian Lague's slime mold project (albiet with fewer features).
+It's essentially a recreation of Sebastian Lague's coding adventure (albiet with fewer features).

 Here's a 45-second demo on [Twitter](https://x.com/SuboptimalEng/status/1873425520106582229),